Some businesses are deeply deceptive, using questionable tactics to get ahead. Others commit to operating ethically and always aim for honesty.

-UGC is so powerful because it’s easy to believe.
+User Generated Content is so powerful because it’s easy to believe.

 If you want to sell more, you should be using UGC.
 That’s easier said than done, of course — how can you manage it?
 In this post, we’re going to look at some key tactics.

-Here are 5 smart ways in which you can use UGC effectively
+Here are 5 smart ways in which you can use UGC effectively:

 No business of any decent size gets perfect feedback all the time.
 Look at any high-end company and you might see a 4.8 aggregate rating – but not a full 5.